R-Ladies: Achievements

-In addition to her work with R-Ladies, de Queiroz is an expert in machine learning and leads IBM's AI Strategy and Innovations team.
-Her team contributes to projects such as TensorFlow.
+In addition to her work with R-Ladies, de Queiroz is an expert in machine learning and led IBM's AI Strategy and Innovations team.
+Her team contributed to projects such as TensorFlow. de Queiroz was a finalist of the Women in Open Source Award by Red Hat in 2019, named 40 under 40 by CSUEB as well as listed among the 100 Brilliant Women in AI Ethics™ in 2023.